 Behind the scenes - Downton Abbey at Basildon Park

-We grabbed five minutes with Amanda Beard, Property Manager at Basildon Park to find out just what it was like being a location for the biggest period drama on TV…
+We grabbed five minutes with Amanda Beard, General Manager at Basildon Park to find out just what it was like being a location for the biggest period drama on TV…

 What’s the experience been like?

 It’s fantastic but hard work, the cast and crew arrive around 7am (some start arriving as early as 5.30am) and they’re here until 8pm.
 It does feel a bit like the circus has come to town.
-They’re using three of the show rooms – the Octagon Room is being used as a drawing room, the dining room as a ballroom and the library as a study/library.
+They’re using three of the show rooms (in the London Season 2013) – the Octagon Room is being used as a drawing room, the dining room as a ballroom and the library as a study/library.